Popov-Lab-UNC/mockdock/README.md

 # FCGMB: Fragment-Constrained Generative Model Benchmark

-A benchmark package for generative molecular models, specifically using fragment-constrained docking evaluations as a benchmark.
+A benchmark package for generative molecular models, specifically using fragment-constrained docking with publicly available data and Autodock as a benchmark.

 ## Installation